valencik/mastersAPSC/documents/thesis/thesis.md

 Such manipulations include identifying and sorting disconnected subgraphs within a slice of data.
 For example, Figure @fig:nsr1989graphyifanhu and Figure @fig:nsr1989graph use only the largest connected graph of all the NSR entries in the year 1989.

-## Future Work
+## Exporting Graph Data
 Treating the NSR database as graph data opens up avenues for future work.
-A graph with authors as nodes and their publications determining the edges provides a social network of collaborating scientists.
-Thus the data is made available for future work in other fields such the social sciences or large network analysis.

-Another area of interest is in graph clustering, the results of which could be compared to those from the [Cluster Analysis](#cluster-analysis) section.

-### Exporting Graph Data
+All of the graphs we have created have authors as nodes with edges determined by their coauthors.
+These graphs are social networks of collaborating scientists.
+The study of them could be of interest to social scientists and network scientists.

+Exporting the graph data helps enable future work.
-The Networkx library has support for writing the graph data structures to multiple file types.
+The Networkx library has support for writing the graph data structures to multiple file types, such as `gexf`, `GML`, `GraphML` and [others](http://networkx.readthedocs.org/en/latest/reference/readwrite.html).
-They are written to a JSON object before being served to the web application, for example.
-Additionally they can be written to `gexf`, `GML`, `GraphML` and [others](http://networkx.readthedocs.org/en/latest/reference/readwrite.html).
 These files can then be imported into other analysis applications like Gephi.
 Example code for exporting the 1989 data to `gexf` format is available at [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).

 Text Mining
 ===========
+%- TODO citation
 Text mining is an area of analysis that focuses on extracting useful information from unstructured plain text data.
 The data to analyze is often natural language text written by humans.
 Examples of such data include user reviews of a product or service, customer feedback comments, emails, forum posts, or even academic journal articles.